AdobeDocs/workfront.en/help/manage-work/requests/create-and-manage-request-queues/create-request-queue.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your `Workfront administrator`
+&#42;To find out what plan, license type, or access you have, contact your Workfront administrator

 ## Request queues overview

 You set up a request queue as a project.
-When you designate the project as a Request Queue, the queue becomes accessible from the Requests area of `Adobe Workfront`.
+When you designate the project as a Request Queue, the queue becomes accessible from the Requests area of Adobe Workfront.
 When you customize the Request Queue you are also customizing the form users fill out when they submit the requests.

 This article describes how to create a request queue from an existing project.
 However, to build consistency for your request intake process or to add multiple layers to it for reporting purposes and better management, you can also configure additional building blocks of a request queue which are described in the following table.